Interesting FootballInteresting Football

 Football List

-UEFA Champions League (UCL) Golden Boot winners list.
+Champions League Golden Boot winners list [Updated 2022]

 Since the inception of the UCL in 1955–56, the Champions League Golden Boot award has been presented to the player with the most goals in the competition or the top scorer.